Mysticons: Promotion and release

-Mysticons was originally aimed at boys but switched its focus to girls aged 6 to 11 during the development process.
+Mysticons was originally aimed at boys but switched its focus to girls aged 6 to 15 during the development process.
 Nelvana's Andrew Kerr explained in 2016 that the show's developers agreed that "at this moment in time the project would be better served if we had female protagonists."

 On June 16, 2018, Universal Pictures Home Entertainment and Elevation Pictures released the first DVD volume in Canada containing episodes 1–6 on June 19, 2018, under the name "New Heroes Rise."
 In August of that year, Lisa Godfrey, Vice-President of original content of Corus, used the show as an example, noting that not only do they make money "from a U.S. broadcast deal with Nickelodeon," merchandising sales, partnerships with companies like Burger King and other money from owning the intellectual property related to the series, saying this model is profitable.

 Telecast

 In mid-August 2017, Nickelodeon unveiled the series with a trailer and "character featurettes."
 Then, on the week starting August 28, 2017, Mysticons premiered on Nickelodeon, in the U.S., through a five-day event over the week, before moving to its regular Sunday morning timeslot.
 Mysticons then began airing on Nicktoons on August 30.
 Premieres moved to that network with the show's second airing season on January 13, 2018.
-Reruns also aired on Nick Jr. and TeenNick.
+Reruns also aired on the Nick Jr. Channel and TeenNick.
 During the show's entire run, it was broadcast by Nickelodeon in the U.S., on Nicktoons in Central and Eastern Europe, and on Nick Jr. It also airs on CITV, the children's television strand of ITV in the United Kingdom, by Nickelodeon in Canada, Nicktoons in Germany, and Nickelodeon in Spain and Portugal, and on Nicktoons in Poland from 2018 to Present.

 In Canada, the series premiered on YTV through a similar five-day event on August 28, 2017 before moving to its Sunday timeslot on September 3, 2017, replacing the series Nerds and Monsters on The Zone programming block.
 Repeats began airing on Nickelodeon and Teletoon on September 9.
 In the French-language Canada, a five-day preview aired on Télétoon between September 4 and 8, before moving to its regular slot on September 9.
 In October 2017, the show returned to Nickelodeon in the United States.